EmperDeon/Organizer/README.md

   Maybe as FilesGroup, with possible encryption (each group with separate key)

 - Add support for compiling from .pro
   - Check minimal qt version (ex.
 5.5)
+  - Add qca as vendor subproject
+  - Check and add license

 - README
   - Simplify Main functions
+  - Write requirements and build instructions
+  - Screenshots

 - Sync:
     - WIP: Login/Register on server for synchronization ("end-to-end", more info in 'CryptInfo' file)